-The importance of creating places which encourage social interaction is recognised and this can not only reduce crime but encourage community cohesion.
+• The importance of creating places which encourage social interaction is recognised and this can reduce crime and encourage community cohesion.

 CS27 Planning for and Paying for New Infrastructure

 CS27 sets out how new infrastructure will be planned and paid for, including the requirement of developer contributions for the provision of on-site infrastructure to support new development and strategic infrastructure to support local communities and borough-wide development.
 These contributions could be highly beneficial to local communities, however, limited information is currently given about how this money will be allocated and spent.